BOWEN ISLAND FC COACHES / MANAGERS

 HOW DO I GET STARTED?

-For managers, our Club Coordinator is available to support you.
+For managers, our Club GM/TD is available to support you.
 We have created a Coaches and Managers Handbook which is a great resource and summary of the roles and responsibilities of the Club.
 To help you understand the role and responsibilities we have created a Manager - Role document.

 CRIMINAL RECORD CHECK